 Section 1 (immediately below) recalls the importance of democracy as a founding principle of the European Union.
-It discusses the standing of the petitioners and explains why, from the procedural standpoint, it would be appropriate for the European Commission to proceed as described in Article 258 TFEU.
+It discusses the admissibility of the applications and the standing of the applicants.

-The reasoning related to items 1 to 3 above (propaganda, discrimination against candidates, discrimination against media close to the opposition, impossibility to challenge the election domestically for these causes) is laid out in Sections 2-6 (p.
-7-68).
+The reasoning related to items 1 and 2 above (propaganda, discrimination against candidates, impossibility to challenge the election domestically for these causes) is laid out in Sections 2-6 (p.
+7-39).
 Section 2 (p.
-7) contains a legal analysis showing why, according to the case law and practice of various international bodies, Statesponsored political propaganda and discrimination against candidates in the area of access to media amount to a breach of the Act of 1976.
+7) contains a legal analysis showing why, according to the case law and practice of various international bodies, State-sponsored political propaganda and discrimination against candidates in the area of access to media amount to a breach of the Act of 1976.
 Section 3 (p.
 12) describes the importance of State-owned media in the Polish electoral process.
 Section 4 (p.
 18) describes the legislation introduced and the mechanisms implemented by the Polish ruling majority to transform State-owned media into a propaganda engine.
 Section 5 (p.
-35) describes why it was impossible to obtain redress in Poland regarding State-sponsored propaganda and the discrimination against certain candidates by State-owned media (this addresses item 3 above).
+33) describes why it was impossible to obtain redress in Poland regarding State-sponsored propaganda and the discrimination against certain candidates by State-owned media; this section specifically explains item 2 above.
 Section 6 (p.
-43) describes the State-sponsored propaganda that accompanied the Polish election of 26 May; this covers both propaganda in State-owned media and discriminatory advertisement spending of State-owned companies - the latter amounts to a large-scale political propaganda project.
+39) describes the State-sponsored propaganda that accompanied the Polish election of 26 May.
 Section 7 (p.
-67) explains why it is necessary that the European Commission conduct its own investigation.
+61) explains why it would be appropriate for the European Parliament to conduct its own investigation and gather proofs that will come in addition to those provided with this application.